 Condition (c) in Theorem \ref{thm:DTcutbalance} has a graph-theoretic interpretation.
 For every $t$, let $G_t$ be the graph on $n$ nodes obtained by connecting $j$ to $i$ if $a_{ij}(t)$ is positive.
 Condition (c) is satisfied if and only if for every $t$, every weakly connected component of $G_t$ is strongly connected.

-Finally, note that convegence results for discrete-time consensus seeking systems with random or endogenously determined interactions can be derived from Theorem \ref{thm:DTcutbalance} in a straightforward manner, exactly as \green{in Section \ref{ss:random}} and Corollary \ref{cor:endogenous}, respectively.
+Finally, note that convergence results for discrete-time consensus seeking systems with random or endogenously determined interactions can be derived from Theorem \ref{thm:DTcutbalance} in a straightforward manner, exactly as in Section \ref{sec:random} and Corollary \ref{cor:endogenous}, respectively.